freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 ## Pros and Cons of Python
 ### Pros
+1. Easy to read, learn, and write.
-1. Interactive language with a module support for almost all functionality.
+2. Interactive language with a module support for almost all functionality.
-2. Open Source: So, you can contribute to the community, the functions you have developed for future use and to help others.
+3. Open Source: You can contribute to the community and help others with the functions you have developed.
-3. A lot of good interpreters and notebooks available for better experience like jupyter notebook.
+4. A lot of good interpreters and notebooks available for better experience like jupyter notebook.
-4. It is a very easy language to learn and debug too.
+5. It is a very easy language debug.
 To check if a small bit of code works or not, you can just open up the interpreter and test.
-5. There are multiple libraries available for Python, like numpy, pandas, etc., to make doing complex operations easy!
+6. There are multiple libraries available for Python, like numpy, pandas, etc., to make doing complex operations easy!

 #### Cons
 1. Being open source, many different ways have developed over the year for same function.
 This sometimes, creates chaos for others to read someone else code.
 2. It is a slow language.
 So, a very bad language to use for developing general algorithms.
+3. Python is not the best langauge to use if your project requires efficient memory management.

 ## Documentation